 Like the look of tiles but want an easier fix?
 'Our panels are carefully curated to align like tiles, but without any of the hassle or grouting,' says Helen Dennett, marketing manager at Mermaid Panels.
 'Panels are the perfect alternative to ceramic tiles, providing a cost-effective, visually appealing solution that is quick to install and low-maintenance.
 You can easily fit panels directly to existing surfaces, including plasterboard and tiling, which means you don’t have to worry about preparing the wall beneath.'

-Alternatively, paint is an easy option and a great way of adding colour to your bathroom.
-‘I’d recommend Crown’s multi-surface mid-sheen emulsion with mouldguard+ technology to keep bathroom walls looking fresh and cleaner for longer,’ says Justyna Korczynska, senior designer at Crown.
+Alternatively, paint is an easy option and a great way of adding colour using bathroom wall ideas.
+'I'd recommend Crown’s multi-surface mid-sheen emulsion with mouldguard+ technology to keep bathroom walls looking fresh and cleaner for longer,' says Justyna Korczynska, senior designer at Crown.